No work of charity can be more productive of good to society than the careful instruction of women.

 -Venerable Mother Catherine McAuley

 Our goal is to bring the words of Catherine McAuley, founder of the Sisters of Mercy, to life in the work of Mercy High School, San Francisco.
 We provide a well-rounded, college preparatory education for young women while maintaining a diverse and vibrant community that embraces our school’s mission and critical concerns of the Sisters.

 We recognize that it is a significant financial commitment for parents to bear in providing a Catholic education for their daughters.
 The Board of Trustees of Mercy High School works diligently to keep the costs of a Mercy education affordable by charging a tuition that is well under the true cost of that education.
 Still, we know tuition is beyond the financial reach of some given the high cost of living in the Bay Area.
 To assist those who have demonstrated financial need, the Board of Trustees authorizes tuition assistance from our operating budget in the form of Mercy Grants.

-Our Mercy Grant Program provided over $1.2 million to 154 families for the 2018-2019 academic year.
+Our Mercy Grant Program provided more than $1.2 million to 140 families during the 2019-20 academic year.
 Financial Assistance is available on the basis of demonstrated need.
 If you believe that your family resources are not sufficient to meet the total costs of a Mercy education, you are encouraged to apply.
 In order to be considered for financial assistance, you must complete the TADS application and provide all necessary tax documentation.
 TADS provides a framework through which household need can be measured fairly and equitably.
 Recommendations from TADS are used by the Mercy Award Committee in accordance with its policies to determine award amount.